603 CMR 14.00:

-(1) The parent or legal guardian (hereafter "parent") of an English learner shall have legal standing to sue for enforcement as provided in M.G.L. c.
+(1) The parent or guardian (hereafter "parent") of an English learner shall have legal standing to sue for enforcement as provided in M.G.L. c.
 71A, § 6 and 603 CMR 14.06.
 A parent who alleges that a school district employee has failed willfully and repeatedly to implement M.G.L. c.
-71A shall exhaust the review process set forth in 603 CMR 14.06(2)-(10) prior to filing a claim in court pursuant to M.G.L. c.
+71A shall exhaust the review process set forth in 603 CMR 14.06(2) through (10) prior to filing a claim in court pursuant to M.G.L. c.
 71A, § 6.

 (3) The superintendent or his designee shall review the allegation by conducting an investigation and issuing a written decision.
 As part of that investigation, the superintendent shall meet with the school employee(s) at issue.
 The school employee(s) may be represented by an attorney or other representative at the meeting, and may provide a written response to the allegations.
 The superintendent shall provide the parent and the employee with a written decision within 60 calendar days of the request for review, unless extenuating circumstances require a delay.

 (4) A parent or school district employee who is dissatisfied with the written decision of the superintendent under 603 CMR 14.06(3) may submit a written request to the school committee for review of the issue within 30 calendar days of the date of the decision.
 The school committee shall provide the non-appealing party with a copy of the request for review by the school committee within 10 days after it is filed and in advance of a meeting with the school committee.

 (5) The school committee shall review the allegation and provide the parent with a written decision within 60 calendar days of the request, unless extenuating circumstances require a delay.

 (6) The decision of the school committee shall be considered the final local decision on the matter.